Monopole Floer homology for codimension-3 Riemannian foliation: Basic Seiberg-Witten invariant on codimension foliation

-Summarizing the arguments, we have the following results. \begin{thm} Suppose that $(M,F)$ is a manifold with foliation $F$ satisfying Assumption \ref{assum-main}.
-Then for each transverse \spinc structure $\mathfrak s$ and for generic perturbation $\eta$ and a bundle-like metric $g$, we define the basic Seiberg-Witten invariant $SW_{\eta,g}(M,F,\mathfrak s)$.
-Moreover, we have the properties: \begin{itemize} \item If $b^2_b>1$, then for generic bundle-like metric and perturbation the basic Seiberg-Witten moduli space is a smooth compact manifold, and $SW_{g,\eta} (M,F,\mathfrak s )$ is independent of the generic choice of the general bundle-like metric and the perturbation. \item If $b^2_b=1$, $W_{\eta,g} (M,F,\mathfrak s )$ depends only on the component of $H^2_b(M)\setminus \pi c_1(\mfs)$. \end{itemize}
+Summarizing the above arguments, yields the following results. \begin{thm} Suppose that $(M,F)$ satisfies the Assumption \ref{assum-main}.
+Then for each transverse \spinc structure $\mathfrak s$ and for a generic perturbation $\eta$ and a bundle-like metric $g$, we define the basic Seiberg-Witten invariant $SW_{\eta,g}(M,F,\mathfrak s)$ by the signed counting of the moduli space $\mathcal M^*_{g,\eta}(M,F,\mfs)$.
+Moreover, we have the properties: \begin{itemize} \item If $b^2_b>1$, then for a generic bundle-like metric and perturbation the basic Seiberg-Witten moduli space is a smooth compact manifold, and $SW_{g,\eta} (M,F,\mathfrak s )$ is generically independent of the choice of bundle-like metrics and perturbations. \item If $b^2_b=1$, then $SW_{\eta,g} (M,F,\mathfrak s )$ depends only on the component of $H^2_b(M)\setminus \pi c_1(\mfs)$. \end{itemize}

 \end{thm}